-1. The Government of Bangladesh (GOB) is preparing the Climate SmartAgricultural Water Management Project (CSAWMP) for climate resilient agricultural water management introducing new activities related to longterm water use efficiency and climate smart irrigation and water management technologies.
-The proposed project, i.e., CSAWMP will scale up to the pilot reforms program initiated under recently completed Water Management Improvement Project(WMIP).
+- 1. Bangtladesh Water Development Board (BWDB) under the Ministry of Water Resources has prepared the Climate Smart Agriculture and Water Management Project (CSAWMP) for climate resilient agricultural water management introducing new activities related to longterm wateruse efficiency and climate smart irrigation and water management technologies.
+The proposed project, i.e., CSAWMPwill scale up to the pilot reforms program initiated under recently completed Water Management Improvement Project (WMIP).
 Further, the project is aimed to widespread implementation of the participatoryscheme management approach on a larger scale and institutionalization within BWDB structure.
-The proposed project will also strengthen Water Management 'Organizations (WMO) formed under WMIP and include lessons from the pilot phase information of new WMOs.

-2. BWDB intends to carry out an Environmental and Social Assessment (ESA) of the proposed project at the preparation stage to ensure that the proposed infrastructure takes environmental concerns into account.
-An Environmental Management Framework (EMF) is prepared based on the findings of the ESA.
-The objective of the ESMF of the proposed project is to ensure that duringthe rehabilitation of embankment, drainage systems and water control structures in selected schemes, the social and environmental aspects of the project area is compromised through the project activities.

-3. The present Environmental Social Management Framework (ESMF) has also been prepared to guide the detailed scoped environmental assessments of the subsequent of the program to be carried out once the detailed design of the works is completed.
-This document shall also be applicable to, and guide the detailed environmental assessment, planning and implementation process for, any civil works undertaken as part of the current project, which are not already covered by the EMP prepared specifically for the priority reach.
+The proposed project will also strengthen Water Management Organizations (WMO) formed under WMIPand include lessons from the pilot phase information of new WMOs. - 2.
+BWDB intends to carry out an Environmental Assessment (EA) of the proposed project schemes at the preparation stage, prior to implementation to ensure that the proposed infrastructure takes environmental concerns into account.
+An Environmental Management Framework (EMF) is prepared to provide guidance and directions, thus the guiding framework for the subsequest EA.
+The objective of the EMF of the proposed project is to ensure that during the rehabilitation of embankment, drainage systems and water control structures in selected schemes, the environmental impactaspects of the project schemes are considered and appropriate mitigation measures are appropriately addressed throughout the project activities. - 3.
+The present Environmental Mangement Framework (EMF) has also been prepared to guide the detailed scoped environmental assessments of the subsequent of the program to be carried out once the detailed design of the works is completed.
+This document shall also be applicable to, and guide the detailed environmental assessment, planning and implementation process for, any civil works undertaken as part of the current project, which are not already covered by the EMP prepared specifically for the priority schemes.
 This would include, for example, adjustments to the planned priority reach civil works to account for unplanned changing conditions.